heyitsmdr/armeria-web/docs/roles.md

 ## Core Contributor

 A core contributor is someone who is deeply invested in the development of Armeria.
-This person will need to help maintain the code base, be involved with game decisions, feature planning, and testing.
+This person will need to help maintain the code base (if they want to help with code), be involved with game decisions, feature planning, and testing.
 They may also be given a privileged character on the production version of Armeria to help with in-game content (ie: building areas) and help maintain the community as a whole.
+This person will likely be added as a contributor to the main repo as well, so you won't have to work out of a forked version.

 ### How do I become a core contributor?

 First and foremost, this game is open-source and can be ran locally with an abundance of example data.
-Anyone can contribute to the game, so long as you adhere to the [Contribution](docs/contributing.md) rules and [Code of Conduct](docs/code-of-conduct.md).
-If you would like to have a deeper investiment in the development of Armeria and/or would like to help with building in-game content, you can join our community Discord and let us know!
+Anyone can contribute to the game, so long as you adhere to the [License](../LICENSE), [Contributing](docs/contributing.md), and [Code of Conduct](docs/code-of-conduct.md) docs.
+If you would like to have a deeper involvement with the development of Armeria and/or would like to help with building in-game content, you can join our community Discord and let us know!

+### Will all core contributors be given a priviledged character?

+Yes, you will be given a priviledged character so that you can help curate in-game content and help maintain the community both inside and outside of the game.